silentsignal/DirBustErl/README.md

 License
 -------

-The whole project is available under MIT license, see `LICENSE.txt`.
-The `ece_resource_static` module is from the [eCloudEdit][3] project, developed by James Yu, released under MIT license as well.
+ - The `ece_resource_static` module is from the [eCloudEdit][3] project, developed by James Yu, released under MIT license.
+ - Twitter Bootstrap (a subset of the files in `priv/static`) is licensed under the Apache 2.0 license.
+ - Everything else is available under MIT license, see `LICENSE.txt`.

 Dependencies
 ------------